Teanau Tuiono: Early life and career

-Tuiono was born on 25 December 1972.
-He is both Cook Islands Māori (Atiu) and New Zealand Māori (Ngāpuhi and Ngāi Takoto); he is tangata whenua, and also belongs to the Pasifika/Moananui diaspora.
-Tuiono grew up in Te Atatū and Ōtāhuhu, with a two-year period in Rarotonga.
+Tuiono was born in Henderson, West Auckland, New Zealand, on 25 December 1972.
+His mother Iris is a New Zealand Māori of the Ngāpuhi and Ngāi Takoto iwi from Northland, New Zealand.
+His father, also named Teanau, was Cook Islands Māori, born in Atiu.
+His grandfather, Teariki Tuiono, was a railways trade unionist and an Atiuan community leader in Auckland.
+Tuiono is tangata whenua, and also belongs to the Pasifika/Moananui diaspora.
+He grew up in Te Atatū and Ōtāhuhu, with a two-year period in Rarotonga.
 He initially enrolled for an engineering certificate but partway through changed to a BA in Māori Studies at the University of Auckland.
 He credits an environmental paper he took there, taught by Jeanette Fitzsimons, as turning him into environmental activism.
 He followed his BA with a law degree, also from the University of Auckland.

 By profession, Tuiono is an education consultant who has previously worked at both the United Nations and was the activist in residence at Massey University.

 Tuiono attended the protests at the anti-Springbok tour protests in 1981.
 Prior to entering parliament, he organised protests for subjects such as GCSB laws, the TPPA, and support for Australian Aboriginal rights.
 He was also involved in translating Facebook into Māori.
 In 2021, during a debate on new anti-terrorism laws he recalled how his home had been raided by police during the 2007 New Zealand police raids.